-I was unhappy for a long time, and I realized that the way I did things was responsible for my emotional results.
-So at one point, I started to look for different ways to do things, for new habits and new perspectives on life.
-I realized that the sum of my behavior was giving me shitty results.
-So I asked myself what would happen if I did the opposite?
+I was unhappy for a long time, and I realised that the way I did things was responsible for my emotional results.
+So at one point, I started to look for different ways to do things, for new habits, and new perspectives on life.
+I realised that the sum of my behaviour was giving me shitty results.
+So, I asked myself what would happen if I did the opposite?

-In order to find out what the opposite of unhappy and unsuccessful was, I needed to find a group who did things radically different, a group that was thriving and who were happy.
-So I started to look at high achievers and compared their behavior to my own.
+To find out what the opposite of unhappy and unsuccessful was, I needed to find a group who did things radically different, a group that was thriving and who were happy.
+So I started to look at high achievers and compared their behaviour to my own.

-The book is based on his Interviews with more than 250 world-class performers including celebrities like Arnold Schwarzenegger, Richard Branson or Jamie Fox.
-For me a treasure trove of case studies after which I could model my behavior.
+This book is based on his interviews with more than 250 world-class performers, including celebrities like Arnold Schwarzenegger, Richard Branson, or Jamie Fox.
+For me, a treasure trove of case studies after which I could model my behaviour.
 Click here to check out his podcast.

 Ferris says that more than 80% of the world-class performers he interviews were using some form of meditative practice.

-As a habit thief, this was exactly what I was looking for.
-After a short research on meditation, it turned out that I, with my belief that meditation was pseudo bullshit, was totally wrong.
-And that meditation was a necessity in order to be happy.
+As a habit thief, this was precisely what I was looking for.
+After a little research on meditation, it turned out that I, with my belief that meditation was pseudo bullshit, was totally wrong, and that meditation was a necessity to be happy.

 But where do I start?
-At the Time I was reading a book called the “code of the extraordinary mind” from Vizshen Lakhiani, still to this day one of my favorite books.
+At the time, I was reading a book called the “Code of the Extraordinary Mind” by Vizshen Lakhiani, still to this day one of my favourite books.

 I was so in love with the book that I began to research the author.

-Basically, all I had to do was to sit on my behind plug my headphones in and listen to 20 min with closed eyes.
-Hundreds of scientifically proven benefits for sitting lazy 20 min with closed eyes?
-Now that’s what I call a nice return!
+They specialise in online courses, and they have an app similar to HeadSpace and calm: Omvana.
+They mostly focus on guided meditations.
+For me, this was a good starting point.
+Basically, all I had to do was to sit on my behind, plug my headphones in, and listen for 20 mins with closed eyes.
+Hundreds of scientifically proven benefits for sitting lazily for 20 mins with closed eyes.
+Now that is what I call an excellent return!

 The 6 Phase Meditation is a distillation of hundreds of books on personal growth and is designed to create the best transformation in your state of being in the shortest amount of time.

-Basically the 6 Phase guided Meditation is like a Pizza Quattro Stagioni.
-A best of album, like a greatest hits of meditative practices.
+Basically, the 6 Phase Guided Meditation is like a Pizza Quattro Stagioni.
+A best-of album, like the greatest hits of meditative practices.

-It identified the 6 most important parts of different meditative practices and formed it into one amazing compilation.
-One of my core beliefs is that I don’t believe in separation of disciplines.
-I believe one does best by picking the best areas of a theory and creates a new integrated approach that unites all the positive and neglects all the negative facets.
+It identifies the six most essential parts of different meditative practices and forms it into one fantastic compilation.
+One of my core beliefs is that I do not believe in the separation of disciplines.
+I believe one does best by picking the best areas of theory and creates a new integrated approach that unites all of the positive and neglects all the negative facets.

 This phase is about feeling positively connected to other people and creating a sense of compassion towards them.

-You imagine a golden light in your head, and you let it grow until the whole world is covered by your positive energy.
-As a student of human behavior, I think one of the biggest problems of modern society is our separation from each other.
+You imagine a golden light in your head, and you let it grow until your positive energy covers the whole world.
+As a student of human behaviour, I think one of the biggest problems of modern society is our separation from each other.
 Loneliness kills.

-This phase emphasizes that we are all one big organism and that we are not alone and must function together and love and connect in a positive way with each other.
+This phase emphasises that we are all one big organism and that we are not alone and must function together and love and connect positively with each other.

-In a time where it has become standard in western systems that people live isolated in sterile apartments, this phase encourages you to reconnect with your tribe and understand that humans need other humans in order to live, be happy and thrive.
+In a time where it has become standard in western systems for people to live isolated in sterile apartments, this phase encourages you to reconnect with your tribe and understand that humans need other humans to live, be happy, and thrive.

 Phase 2: Gratitude

-This Phase builds Gratitude.
-And it is incredibly powerful.
+This phase builds Gratitude, and it is incredibly powerful.
 In my opinion, one of the biggest causes of depression and unhappiness is a wrongly shifted perspective.
-People who are unhappy and suffer from chronic pain and depression are more prone to see the negative in the world.
-There are countless studies who prove this.
-I think we are not born as positive creatures, but that we are hard-wired to look for danger and things we should avoid in order to make absolutely sure that we survive and avoid discomfort.
+People who are unhappy and suffer from chronic pain and depression are more prone to seeing the negative in the world.
+Countless studies prove this.
+I think we are not born as positive creatures, but that we are hard-wired to look for danger and things we should avoid to make absolutely sure that we survive and avoid discomfort.

-In modern society where everybody survives this mechanism is causing massive problems and is one of the key drivers of existential crisis.
+In modern society, where everybody survives this mechanism, is causing massive problems and is one of the critical drivers of existential crisis.

-Gratitude is a game changer.
-As someone with who was not happy for a long time himself, I was constantly focused on the things that were going wrong for me, with the world that I was living in, with the people that were around me.
+Gratitude is a game-changer.
+As someone who was not happy for a long time himself, I was always focused on the things that were going wrong for me, with the world that I was living in, and with the people that were around me.

-But in order to develop this skill, one must practice it daily.
+But to develop this skill, one must practice it daily.
 I believe that our brain is basically a big grey answering machine.
-If we ask our brain a question it can’t help itself but answer it.
+If we ask our brain a question, it cannot help itself but answer it.
 One of the differences between happy and unhappy people, in my opinion, lies in the different questions they ask themselves.

-Unhappy people often ask themselves about the things that are not right in their life, while happy person tend to have an eye for all the little things that are great in their life.
+Unhappy people often ask themselves about the things that are not right in their life, while a happy person tends to have an eye for all of the little things that are great in their life.

 Take a moment and stop.